baasbox/docs/source/index.md

-Once you create your app inside the social network you will have access to the *apiKey* / *apiSecret* values; those values must be stored into the BaasBox database in order to use BaasBox social feature: you can access the social login tab from the settings menu in the admin console.
+Once you create your app inside the social network you will have access to the *apiKey* / *apiSecret* values; those values must be stored into the BaasBox database in order to use the BaasBox social feature: you can access the social login tab from the settings menu in the admin console.

 ![Social login tab](images/Social_login/social_login_tab.png)

-Then click on the specific social network you are working on and fill in the form with the keys and press Save.
+Then click on the specific social network you are working on, fill in the form with the keys and press Save.
 You can disable the social feature for a specific social network by pressing the **disable xxx button**